Brown County, Indiana: History

 In August 1836, the land was divided into five townships of Jackson, Hamblen, Washington, Johnson, and Van Buren.
 Nashville, then known as Jacksonburg, was chosen as the county seat.
 Banner C. Brummett was appointed County Agent to lay out Nashville in lots to be sold at auction.
 It was expected that money from the sale would help pay expenses of the county government.
 The lots sold very slowly, for pioneers had little money, and funds were short for a number of years.
 In 1837 a log court house and jail were built.
 They were built on the same lots on which the present court house and log jail stand.
 Nashville, at that time, consisted of a cluster of log cabins and 75 people.

 The country was wild in 1836; bears, panthers, and wolves were plentiful.
 The wolves were so numerous that the Commissioners paid $1 for every wolf pelt brought to them.
 Settlers lived a rugged pioneer type of life for many years.
 Their cabins and small settlements were mere niches in the great forest that covered hills and valleys.

 By the time Nashville was incorporated in 1872, water-powered grist mills and sawmills were scattered over the county.
 Each village served its own locality with at least one general store, a blacksmith shop, a church and a post office.
 A doctor, sometimes more than one, lived in almost every village.
-In 1881 there were 20 doctors in the county, and 37 churches - Methodist, United Brethren, Baptist, Christian, Presbyterian, and New Light.
-There were many immigrants in Brown County at this time, including immigrants from England, Wales, Germany and elsewhere.
+In 1881 there were 20 doctors in the county, and 37 churches - Methodist, United Brethren, Baptist, Presbyterian, and New Light.
+There were many immigrants in Brown County at this time, including immigrants from England, Wales, Germany, and elsewhere.
 Two of the Presbyterian churches in the county had congregations that consisted entirely of Presbyterians of Scottish descent who came to America from County Down and County Antrim in the northeastern part of Ireland, in what has since become Northern Ireland.
-These immigrants were referred to by the rest of the community as being "Scots-Irish", however they referred to themselves as "Ulstermen" and "Irish Presbyterians".
+These immigrants were referred to by the rest of the community as being "Scots-Irish", however they referred to themselves as "Ulstermen" and "Irish Presbyterians."
 Money continued to be scarce and much business was conducted by the barter system.
 The first schools were built of logs, but by 1872 one-room frame school houses dotted the county; in 1900 there were 73.